Point processes with event time uncertainty: Experiments

 We use two types of discrete time grids: (a) $N'=8,N=32$, and (b) $N'=80, N=320$.
 The corresponding kernel matrices are visualized in Figure~\ref{fig:true-small-kernel-time-only} and Figure~\ref{fig:true-large-kernel-time-only} respectively in the form of $\Psi$ defined as in \eqref{eq:def-Psi-matrix}.
 We use $\mu = 0.2$, and the event data are simulated by the law of a Bernoulli process as introduced in Section \ref{subsec:bernoulli-time-only}.
 The training and testing sets consist of $16,000$ and $500$ trajectories, respectively.

 \paragraph{Method.}

-We compute our model following Algorithm \ref{algorithm:train-time-only} as introduced in Section~\ref{subsec:algo-time-only}, and the methods using VI and GD are called \texttt{TULIK-VI} and \texttt{TULIK-GD} respectively.
+In the experimental results, we refer to our model as the Time Uncertain Latent Influence Kernel (\texttt{TULIK}) point processes, and the model estimated using VI and GD (following Algorithm \ref{algorithm:train-time-only} as introduced in Section~\ref{subsec:algo-time-only}) are referred to as \texttt{TULIK-VI} and \texttt{TULIK-GD}, respectively.
 The choice of training hyperparameters is detailed in Appendix \ref{apdx:choice-hyperparameters-time-only}.
 The training dynamic on one training set, including the evolution of the training (negative) log-likelihood and the convergence of the learned $\mu$ are illustrated in Figure \ref{fig:TULIK-nonstationary-kernel-time-only-dynamics}.

 For comparison, we consider three alternative baselines: (1) Generalized Linear Model (GLM) \cite{juditsky2020convex} with linear link function (\texttt{GLM-L}), where the link function is an identity function with range $[0,1]$; (2) GLM with Sigmoid link function (\texttt{GLM-S}); (3) Continuous-time Hawkes Process with Exponential kernel (\texttt{HP-E}) \cite{hawkes1971point,hawkes1971spectra,hawkes1974cluster}, see more in Section~\ref{subsec:prelim-hawkes}.
 The implementation details of the alternative baselines can be found in Appendix \ref{apdx:detail-baselines-time-only}.